instantlinux/docker-tools/images/open-xchange-appsuite/README.md

                IDENTIFIED BY 'mysecret2';
         mysql> GRANT ALL PRIVILEGES ON `oxdatabase_5`.* TO 'openxchange'@'%' IDENTIFIED BY 'mysecret2';

+Verify database can be reached at the DNS name you've defined for OX_CONFIG_DB_HOST.

 Change the mounted volume /ox/etc to allow read/write; it is populated with default settings at first launch.
 Afterward, you can set it to